jjackson19862017/WeddingBookingSystem/README.md

 Also updated the Users Page, to place the users in Cards with different colours for the different roles.

 Also added a font awesome icon to the search button.

+### 15th - Changed View All Customers Frontend

+Modified View All Customers to show less information, to make it less confusing on the end user.

+The View Button will bring up a customers profile page so that they can see all their details, will work on that next.